 Being a subject leader comes with great responsibility, but often not a great deal of time.
-Hopefully, you’re passionate about Art and Design and want to make sure that everyone is celebrating it and teaching it effectively across the school.
+Hopefully, as a subject coordinator, you’re passionate about Art and Design and want to make sure that everyone is celebrating it and teaching it effectively across the school.

 It can be difficult to cobble together everything you need to lead and manage Art and for those either new to the profession or with a lot else on their plate, it can sometimes be difficult to know where to start.